 That said, it's community is what makes it really stand out amongst other programming languages.
 There's a wealth of open-source tools and libraries at your disposal.
 There's also plenty of tutorials and other community-maintained resources available.

-The tutorials and articles on TestDriven focus on developing Python-based applications with Test-Driven Development (TDD) along with concurrency and parallelism.
+The tutorials and articles on TestDriven.io are on the more intermediate to advanced side that focus on developing Python-based applications with Test-Driven Development (TDD), writing clean code, and leveraging concurrency and parallelism.

 This article looks at some tools and techniques that help make testing in Python easier.